 13. Princess Beach

-Princess Beach is owned by the Air Force and a permit which you can apply for on your phone is required to access the beach, but it’s worth it.
+Princess Beach is owned by the Air Force, and a permit that you can apply for on your phone is required to access the beach, but it’s worth it.
 You’d be hard-pressed to find a picture-perfect place in Destin to spend the day!

 14. Indian Temple Mound Museum